Coffee and its History

 Tea is the most widely-consumed beverage in the world next to water, coffee is also hugely popular after beer and other beverages.
 The discovery of tea was many centuries before that of coffee if we believe that Kaldi the goat farmer was the first human being discovering coffee.
 But the important thing is that both beverages have been around for a long time.
 That means humans collected some good knowledge about tea and coffee.

 Both beverages get extracted through different commodities.
 Coffee gets extracted from the “beans”.
-The Tee that most part of the world drinks comes from the leaves of the Camellia sinensis.
+The tea that is consumed around the world comes from the leaves of the Camellia sinensis.
 The two most consumed forms are green tea and black tea.
 It´s difficult to compare tea and coffee.
 Because the companies that produce the product determine the quality and nutritional value of the product.
 If you are just after the caffeine then coffee should be your beverage of choice.
 As coffee contains around 2-4 times more coffee than tea.
 Also, black tea contains usually more caffeine than green tea but that doesn´t mean that green tea has next to no caffeine.
 It still can contain similar amounts of caffeine as black tea as it comes from the same plant.